 — Leah Knobler (@LEAHisKNOBLER) January 4, 2019

-Abby leads the customer support team at Clubhouse and hosts the Support Driven podcast.
+Abby leads the customer support team at Flickr and hosts the Support Driven podcast.
 She serves a unique perspective on the way support should be done and has years of experience in support or working with people.

 I’m petty but I automatically distrust anyone who didn’t like The Last Jedi.

 Formerly the Director of Customer Support at Kayako, now the founder of Supported Content, it feels as though Sarah and her team keep many SaaS companies’ content afloat!
 Sarah has written tons of articles that can be found across the web.
 Her personal Medium account covers a number of things that range from learning to work remotely to understanding deeper emotions within yourself, while her LinkedIn sports useful shares to things written and produced by Supported Content.

 I didn’t choose the influencer life, the influencer life chose me.

 Check her out on twitter if you’re looking to find more.

 Originally at Zapier, then Basecamp, and now part of Help Scout, Alison has amazing support work under her belt.
 Her documentation is unparalleled, the ebooks she worked on at Zapier are fantastic and, just in general, she’s an all-around good egg.

 Tonight’s Brooklyn 99 is so good, it feels like it was written by a woman who has seen some shit.